 Configure Integration Flow

-- Select the required Integration Package ‘SAP HR ELSTER ERIC for Germany’ in the content store (will be available after release of the Elster adapter planned for the March-24-2019 release).
+- Select the required Integration Package ‘SAP HR ELSTER ERIC for Germany’ or ‘SAP Finance Applications Integration with ELSTER’ in the content store.

 - Deploy the required integration flow as described in the configuration guide contained in the integration package.